 I roll my truffles and place them on parchment lined sheets.
 I refrigerate them for about 1/2 an hour.
 This step isn’t absolutely necessary unless it’s hot for all the types.
 It is ABSOLUTELY necessary for the Oreo truffles or they melt in the chocolate.
 I melt about 16oz of chocolate at a time.
 Use what ever you want: bars, melts, disks, almond bark.
 I drop the truffle ball into the chocolate and use a fork to swirl it around to coat it.
 Then I slide the fork underneath and tap it on the edge of the chocolate bowl to get off the excess.
 Lay the fork on the parchment and jiggle/ slide the truffle off.
 Jiggle/slide is a technical motion.
 Then I sprinkle!

-I like to drizzle chocolate on top, I thinks it really fun.
+I like to drizzle chocolate on top, I think it is really fun.
 Or draw chocolate hearts.
 Make them your own!
 You do you.
 Sprinkles alone look very cute.
 Now, the dipped truffles need to set up in the fridge for a bit.
 Don’t skip this- the chocolate gets dull or they crack.
 Finally, nobody is perfect, trim the feet!
 Use a sharp sharp knife.
 Careful how much you handle the chocolate- especially if you don’t have icicle hands like I do.

 Ok that’s about it!
 I love chocolate!
 I love love.
 Happy chocolate love day!